Leila Levinson, LMSW

 Since Covid-19 ruptured our lives, we are all suffering from traumatic grief.
 We have lost so many of our routines, our supports, our joys.
 Anxiety and depression—whether from these losses or from early insecure attachment, systemic injustices, or unresolved trauma within our families—have intensified.
 In my collaborative work with clients, we uncover, even within these current constraints, possible paths to self-actualization.
-Each client, being unique, requires a unique strategy—which will involve other modalities such as expressive arts, walking, forest bathing, and sitting still.
-Leila bases her work on attachment theory, neurobiology, mindfulness, and logotherapy.
-She sees herself as a deeply compassionate and empathetic guide and team mate, not having the answers but committed to helping her clients discover their truths and way forward.
+Each client, being unique, requires a unique strategy—which will involve other modalities such as expressive arts, EMDR, walking, forest bathing, and sitting still.
+Leila bases her work on attachment theory, interpersonal neurobiology, mindfulness, and logotherapy.
+She sees herself as a deeply compassionate and empathetic guide and team mate, not having the answers but committed to helping her clients discover their truths and the new path forward.

 Areas of Specialty